-The deficit for the year after providing for depreciation amounted to €25,802 (2018 Surplus - €9,109).
+The surplus for the year after providing for depreciation amounted to €4,727 (2019 Deficit - €25,802).
 Funding received was spent for the purposes which it had been granted.
-The deficit for the year was funded by previous year surpluses.
+The surplus for the year will be utilised in future periods under the terms of the grants received.